 Is it an ecchi?
 Most likely.
 Is it a harem?
 Probably.
 Regardless, what distinguishes this series from other ecchi and harem anime is that this one could still be entertaining without the ecchi and harem elements.
 It’s not an ecchi with some story, but a story with some ecchi.

-Bakemonogatari, the first anime adaptation of Isin Nisio’s Monogatari novel series, can be summed up as an allegory for how problems grow beyond our control when we don’t tend to them.
-In this story, unsolved problems culminate into apparitions that can handicap, possess, and even attack people.
-This premise was likely derived from the Buddhist concept of the āsavā, which is defined as an influence or mental bias that binds people to their desires and attachments; various types of mental binds are illustrated in this story through the lives and interactions of the characters.
+Bakemonogatari, the first adaptation of Isin Nisio’s Monogatari novel series, can be summed up as an allegory of how problems grow beyond our control when we don’t tend to them.
+In this story, unsolved problems transform into apparitions that can handicap, possess, and even attack people.
+This premise was likely inspired by the Buddhist concept of the āsavā, which is defined as an influence or mental bias that binds people to their desires and attachments.
+In this story, various types of mental biases are illustrated through the lives and interactions of the characters.

 The true highlight of Bakemonogatari is the Tarantino-esque dialog written by Isin Nisio.
 When the characters converse, they’re not simply saying things that’ll move the plot forward.
 They’re having in-depth conversations, free of restraints, that seamlessly transition between topics as conversations do in real life.
 However, that’s not to imply that the characters take themselves seriously.
 It’s quite the contrary.
 The characters often tease and challenge each other, and sometimes break through the fourth wall to make the viewer a part of an exchange.